SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

 !!! info "Core Module"

 With the tests established in the previous module, we are now ready to move on to implementing some continuous integration in our pipeline.
-As you probably have already realized testing your code locally may be cumbersome to do, because
+As you probably have already realized, testing your code locally may be cumbersome to do, because

 * You need to run it often to make sure to catch bugs early on